ALDI Australia

 Environmental Notes

-• There are concerns about the cumulative impacts of the Barents Sea fishery upon the endangered species, golden redfish.
-Scientific advice is to reduce the catch to zero tonnes.
+• Blue skate and spiny dogfish have been recorded in the catch but catches of these endangered, threatened and protected (ETP) species are low and gear measures are in place to minimize mortality.
+There are significant concerns about the cumulative impacts of the Barents Sea fishery upon the endangered species, golden redfish.
+Catches in this fishery represent less than 3% of catches of golden redfish in the area.
+But, scientific advice is to reduce the catch to zero tonnes.

 • There is bycatch for this fishery but non-target species are retained.
 Management measures are in place to reduce impacts on retained species.